-The common stories of this puppet show our daily lives, legends and historical heroes.
+The common stories of this puppet show our daily lives, legends, and historical heroes.
 Not only the story-telling singing, but you can also enjoy the sound of traditional instruments played as the background music.
 To watch this show, you should take your kids with and share a great time with the whole family.
 The show usually takes place close to Hoan Kiem Lake, the Hanoi Water Puppet Theater.

 4. Silk painting

 Nguyen Phan Chanh is the one who starts using silk as the painting background, while it was once done on the homemade rice paper.
-This form of art became popular in the country because of the softness and vibrant colours.
-The artists use the watercolour, dye or ink to paint on a silk.
+This form of art became popular in the country because of the softness and vibrant colors.
+The artists use the watercolor, dye or ink to paint on silk.
 The common pictures painted are the countryside lives and natural landscapes.
 To buy this piece of art, you can visit fine art galleries and shops in Hanoi and Ho Chi Minh City.